MicrosoftDocs/windows-itpro-docs/windows/manage/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

     -or-

--   Apply the Update/AllowAutoUpdate MDM policy from the [Policy CSP](http://msdn.microsoft.com/library/windows/hardware/dn904962.aspx), where:
+-   For Windows 10 only, apply the Update/AllowAutoUpdate MDM policy from the [Policy CSP](http://msdn.microsoft.com/library/windows/hardware/dn904962.aspx), where:

     -   **0**.
 Notify the user before downloading the update.